docker/docs/engine/security/trust/trust_delegation.md

 title: Delegations for content trust
 ---

-Delegations in Docker Content Trust allow you to control who can and cannot sign an image tag.
+Delegations in Docker Content Trust (DCT) allow you to control who can and cannot sign an image tag.
 A delegation will have a pair of delegation keys, public and private.
 A delegation could contain multiple pairs of keys, contributors, to allow multiple users to be part of a delegation, and to support key rotation.